 Dick Mayo was an active member of the Bristol Motor Club for over 40 years, and was a fervent supporter of the club’s fundamental principle of promoting affordable motorsport.

 For more than 20 years, Dick was actively involved in the Association of South West Motor Clubs, as either General Secretary or Treasurer.
 He also sat on the MSA’s Speed Events Committee, and became its Chairman.
-He was also elected a director of the MSA itself.
+He was also elected a director of the MSA itself (now Motorsport UK).
 Where others in this position might have lost touch with grass roots motorsport, Dick used it to promote the interests of ordinary clubmen.
 He was closely involved in the return of Bristol MC to Castle Combe with a sprint in 1992, so when he died in March 2004, it seemed only fitting that what had by then become an annual event should be renamed in his honour.

 The Dick Mayo Trophy that is presented for FTD at this meeting features an enamelled Alfa Romeo badge in recognition of the cars that Dick admired and drove for many years.

 All our sprints require organising and marshalling, so even if you don’t compete there are outlets for a wide range of other skills and interests.